hubertp/type-debugger-tutorial/tutorial.md

  - Code editor on the right

 The initial view of the former contains only a single node since we have not initiated any debugging yet.

+Let's get some example files for the tutorial (this is the repository with the sources for this tutorial):

+    git clone git://github.com/hubertp/type-debugger-tutorial.git
+    cd type-debugger-tutorial

 Start the tutorial by running **scalad** on our set of simple programs

     scalad resources/code/Show.scala resources/code/FindDefinition.scala resources/code/SubtypingFun.scala